 Above the Line

-Above the Line advertising (often referred as Above the Line promotion/ Above the Line marketing/ ATL marketing/ ATL advertising) consist of advertising activities that are largely non-targeted and have a wide reach.
+Above the Line advertising (often referred to as Above the Line promotion/ Above the Line marketing/ ATL marketing/ ATL advertising) consists of advertising activities that are largely non-targeted and have a wide reach.
 ATL communication is done to build the brand and inform the customers about the product.
 Conversions are given less importance in above the line advertising.

 To make it simpler-